 The desire to stay fit and healthy is an international phenomenon.
 The health club industry generated around $75.7 billion from 153,000+ clubs globally, serving 131.7 million members.
 (IHRSA Global Report) Along with this increasing trend of spending on one's personal health and fitness, gyms and trainers are seeking more ways to add to the member's experience.

 Our main competitors are Nike Fuelband, Fitbit, Amiigo and Push Strength.
 Unlike our competitors, Atlas has developed embedded algorithms to provide live feedback on the type, speed, and quality of exercises.
 We are focused on improving the technology further to maintain our competitive advantage.

 All team members are passionate about sports and have been involved in varsity athletics.
-Beyond our shared personal interests, the founding team combines talent from Johns Hopkins University, Philips Healthcare and Maxim Integrated.
+Beyond our shared personal interests, the founding team combines talent from Johns Hopkins University, and Philips Healthcare.
 While at Johns Hopkins, Peter developed a motivational platform for college students and faculty to lose weight and gain muscle.
 He realized how valuable tracking the right data and the subsequent analysis was, yet he was frustrated by the lack of adequate solutions.
 Mike had a similar experience but in a different context.
 At Philips Healthcare, he learned how data could be used to literally save lives when designing circuitry for defibrillators.
-Alex is passionate about software development that is embedded in microprocessors and learned what it takes to develop powerful software packages at Maxim Integrated.